Frequently Asked Questions – The Bay Area Addiction Detox Center

 WHAT IS AN ADDICTION?

 Addiction is any dependence on a mind-altering substance that continues despite the negative consequences that it has on an individual, and those around them.
-Drug and alcohol addiction specifically is categorized as a disease that affects the brain’s chemistry.
-This has been defined many times over by health professionals as a medical disease and should be treated as one.
+Drug and alcohol dependence is a disease that affects the brain’s chemistry.

-When dealing with substance abuse, common signs that addiction is taking shape are an inability to cease use of a substance despite negative consequences, increased irritability—or the presence of withdrawal symptoms—without the substance, voluntarily engaging in destructive behavior to obtain the substance, etc. What will most often point out an addict is their many attempts to stop using a substance on their own, to no avail.
+When dealing with substance abuse, common signs that addiction is taking shape are an inability to cease use of a substance despite negative consequences, increased irritability and/or the presence of withdrawal symptoms — without the substance, voluntarily engaging in destructive behavior to obtain the substance.

 WHAT SPECIFIC ADDICTIONS DO WE TREAT?